 - The assessment process allows DHS to collect data to measure how fusion centers individually have progressed in achieving key capabilities and collective fusion center progress as a National Network towards network maturity.

-- Capability data collected through the 2012 Assessment provided a basis to inform state and local leaders on ways to strengthen fusion center capabilities, mitigate capability gaps, and justify investment requests, including Investment Justifications associated with the Homeland Security Grant Program.
+- Data collected through the 2013 Assessment provided a basis to inform state and local leaders on ways to strengthen fusion center capabilities and performance, mitigate gaps, and justify investment requests, including Investment Justifications associated with the Homeland Security Grant Program.

 - An analysis of National Network maturity.